-Last updated on October 1st, 2018 at 02:48 pm
+Last updated on November 29th, 2018 at 02:46 pm

 Coping with miscarriage: Dear Mom

 The excitement and joy of being pregnant, followed by the feeling of emptiness and guilt is the worst roller coaster ride.
 These would be my tips for coping with miscarriage.

 Don’t Give Up

 One of the first things I would tell someone coping with miscarriage would be: don’t give up.
 If I would have given up after my first miscarriage, I wouldn’t have the two beautiful children that I do today.

 There is a light at the end of the tunnel.
 Going through miscarriages made me want to never try for another kid, because I didn’t want to go through another round of disappointment/heartache/grief/frustration.

 Open up with people around you

 I totally get it though, I didn’t announce my subsequent pregnancies after my first miscarriage until I was far enough along that I was sure I wasn’t going to have a miscarriage again.

 There is a reason for everything

-I experienced horrible morning sickness with my daughter after my miscarriage (you can read more about it here), but the prior miscarriage gave me the strength to know I was blessed with this child.
+I experienced horrible morning sickness with my daughter after my miscarriage, but the prior miscarriage gave me the strength to know I was blessed with this child.

 Miscarriage is something no woman wants to go through.
 If you have gone through one please remember not to give up, open up with people around you, and know there is a reason for everything.